Code-Institute-Submissions/ShonaOB-GetAroundProject4_DecResub/README.md

 ## Work based on other code

 [Codemy](https://www.youtube.com/watch?v=AGtae4L5BbI) - Search Bar <br>
-[Pyplane](https://www.youtube.com/channel/UCQtHyVB4O4Nwy1ff5qQnyRw) - Star rating tutorial used to develop beer rating feature. <br>
+[Pyplane](https://www.youtube.com/channel/UCQtHyVB4O4Nwy1ff5qQnyRw) - Star rating tutorial used to develop transport rating feature. <br>
 [CodeInstitute](https://www.codeinstitute.net) - Learning Material and module training videos.
 The initial template layouts were found using the "Think Therefore I blog" walkthrough project, but amended to suit this project.
+[Codegrepper.com](https://www.codegrepper.com/code-examples/python/django+SEARCH+IN+CLASS+BASED+VIEW) - Search Bar for a class based view

 # Acknowledgements

 + All my fellow students on our Slack group - they have been hugely supportive and helpful.
- +Tutoring @ CodeInstitute - a wonderful resource for when I was stuck along the way.
++ Tutoring @ CodeInstitute - a wonderful resource for when I was stuck along the way.
+I cannot thank them enough for their patience and support.